VZout/research/paper.md

 **Scene:** *1.8m triangles and 905.9k vertices in-view.*
 **Hardware:** *RTX 2080 TI*

-Performance for mesh shading is lacking due to inefficient read and writes of the vertex and index buffers.
+\newpage

 # Concolusion

 Mesh shading is not a magic bullet that will automatically make your rendering faster.
 It takes a lot of time to implement and optimize.
 And if you end up without any culling or instancing you will see a trivial performance difference.
-Mesh shading becomes really interesting when you implement culling and or optimize your shaders for specific scenarios.
+Mesh shading becomes really interesting when you implement meshlet culling and triangle culling (especially meshlet frustum culling has a great impact in performance) and or optimize your shaders for specific scenarios.
 No matter what your implementation looks like you will always see a increase in memory usage due to the need to pre-compute meshlets and their descriptors.
 This technology is still in its infancy and moving forward we will lively see new techniques and applications for mesh shading.

 # Further Work